zapier/zapier-platform-cli/README-source.md

 };
 ```

-The `addApiKeyToHeader` function encodes the user-provided api key and puts it in a request header.
-The details of how to encode and what header to put it in will vary depending your your API.

-We need to make sure this auth header gets added to _every_ request to our API.
-To do this, we add our function to `beforeRequest`. `App.beforeRequest` is a list of functions that are called before every HTTP request, letting you add headers, query params, etc.
+`beforeRequest` is a list of functions that are called before every HTTP request, letting you add headers, query params, etc. to all outbound requests.
+In our case, every HTTP request will now have the API key added in a header.

 To check our progress, we need to re-deploy our app.